 You’ll enjoy a leisurely ride through open pastures and shaded forests on your way up to an unforgettable panoramic view.

 The Gunstock Ranch also offers a 1-hour sunset horseback ride.

-I’ve talked about the Kualoa Ranch in my post about the best tours in Oahu, but The Gunstock Ranch is a great activity for horse-lovers on the North Shore.
+I’ve talked about the Kualoa Ranch in my post about the best tours in Oahu, but The Gunstock Ranch is an excellent activity for horse-lovers on the North Shore.

 Take a selfie at Colette Miller’s Global Angel Wings.